Division: String Performance

 Her articles have appeared in The Strad, Journal of the American Viola Society, American String Teacher and Strings Magazine.
 Her scholarship has focused on William Primrose, PIVA and viola-cello duos.

-Claudine received her DMA from the University of Maryland, College Park, her MM and BM from Brigham Young University.
+Claudine received her Doctor of Musical Arts degree from the University of Maryland, College Park, and her Master of Music and Bachelor of Music degrees from Brigham Young University.
 Her teachers have included Daniel Foster, Michael Tree and David Dalton.
-At the University of Maryland she participated in an intensive chamber music program coached by the Guarneri String Quartet.
+At the University of Maryland, she participated in an intensive chamber music program coached by the Guarneri String Quartet.

 DMA, Performance and Pedagogy in viola, University of Maryland, 2002